ComputationalHealth/omop-viewer/README.md

 ```bash
        docker-compose up -d db
 ```
-This will start the database docker container, then run
+This will start the database docker container, it will take a while since the postgres database will load the dumped data during initialization.

+When the db is initialized and running, run
 ```bash
        docker-compose up -d app
 ```